U.S. judge blocks Texas fetal tissue burial laws

 Lawyers for Texas argued the laws would protect human dignity and have no impact on abortion providers.

+Abortion rights advocates worry Kavanaugh could change the balance on the Supreme Court in favor of more restrictions or even help overturn the court’s landmark 1973 Roe v.
+Wade decision that legalized abortion.

+During his Senate confirmation hearing on Wednesday, Kavanaugh signaled respect for Roe v.
+Wade, calling it an important legal precedent that had been reaffirmed by the justices over the decades.

-Reporting by Jon Herskovitz; Editing by Steve Orlofsky and Peter Cooney
+Reporting by Jon Herskovitz; Editing by Bill Tarrant and Peter Cooney